kddubey/cappr/README.md

 </details>

 <details>
-<summary>Using a model from the HuggingFace hub</summary>
+<summary>Use an autoregressive LM from the HuggingFace model hub</summary>

-Smaller LMs may not work nearly as well.
-But there will likely be better ones in the HF hub soon.
+Smaller LMs may not work well.
+But there will likely be better ones in the hub soon.

 ```python
 from callm.huggingface.classify import predict_proba